Nehonix-Team/ret-compiler/README.md

 ```

 _Note: For nested objects, we recommend limiting depth to 50-100 or no more than 300 levels for performance and safety.
+Default depth limit is 500._

 Test by running:

 - bun src\__tests__\test_nested_obj.ts   note: you may have bun installed if using this command. "npm i -g bun" (recommanded because it's faster than node)

 - npm run benchmark:nestedObject

-# note: you may have tsx installed if using this command. "npm i -g tsx".
+_Note: you may have tsx installed if using this command. "npm i -g tsx"._

-Default depth limit is 500._

 ## Table of Contents